On this page

 If you're a YACVic member, you can order up to 5 printed copies of the Code poster and 2 printed copies of the Code book to be mailed to you by emailing firstname.lastname@example.org.
 If you’d like up to 10 copies, or you are not a member, you can either collect them from the YACVic office or send us a large (minimum size 25cm x 35cm) self-addressed, pre-paid envelope.

-We run Code training regularly at YACVic HQ.
+We run Code training regularly at YACVic HQ and online.
 Check out our events page for upcoming dates.

 The interactive training sessions include some introductory theory and guidance for using the Code in your practice.
 There is lots of opportunity for discussion and reflective practice as well as strategies for developing ethical practice in your role/organisation.
 Find out more about training on our Training and Support page.